pnorby/Madeline/README.md

   * Maven
 * Web Services consumed using Java
   * NOAA for weather conditions at a campsite or other location
+  * Doodle poll API
 * CSS
   * Bootstrap
 * Data Validation
-  * Bootstrap Validator for front end
+  * Bootstrap Validator for front end (MAYBE)

 * Logging
   * Configurable logging using Log4J2.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Hosting
   * AWS
 * Independent Research Topic/s
-  * CI tools in AWS
-  * Materialize
   * Google Maps API
   * Hibernate Validation
-  * Hibernat Search
+  * Hibernate Search
   * Project Lombok to eliminate boilerplate code like getters/setters/equals
   * Unit Testing
   * JUnit tests to achieve 80%+ code coverage
   * IDE: IntelliJ IDEA